StefRuseva88/stefruseva88.github.io/README.md

 ## Deployment

 This site is hosted using [GitHub Pages](https://pages.github.com/).
-To set up your own GitHub Pages site, follow the [GitHub Pages documentation](https://docs.github.com/en/pages/getting-started-with-github-pages).
+To set up your own GitHub Pages site, you need to create a special repository named <username>.github.io, where <username> is your GitHub username.
+Or you can simply follow the [GitHub Pages documentation](https://docs.github.com/en/pages/getting-started-with-github-pages).

 To deploy any changes to your portfolio, simply push your updates to the `main` branch of your repository.
 GitHub Pages will automatically rebuild and update your site with the latest changes.